ledmarceli/mthree_final_project/README.md

 # mthree Final Project

-This is the final project for the mthree program, developed by ledmarceli.
+This is the final project for the mthree program, developed by @ledmarceli, @mubamba1, @eduarecnam.
 The project is a web application built with Flask that calculates and stores users' net income and taxes based on their gross income and expenses.

 <details>
   <summary>Architecture</summary>